open-policy-agent/kube-mgmt/README.md

 * [helm](https://helm.sh/docs/intro/install/)- package manager for k8s.
 * [k3d](https://k3d.io/#installation) - local k8s cluster with docker registry.

-This project uses `just` for buiding, testing and running `kube-mgmt` locally.
+This project uses `just` for building, testing and running `kube-mgmt` locally.
 It is configured from [justfile](./justfile) in root directory.
-All available receipes can be inspected by running `just` without arguments.
+All available recipes can be inspected by running `just` without arguments.

 ### Release